SainsburyWellcomeCentre/autofinder/README.md

 The problem lies with `mergeOverlapping`.
 The bounding boxes are correctly found but the merge step produces a bad result when applied to the tile-corrected output.
 I believe it is losing a ROI when doing the merge comparisons because it's failing to correctly do comparisons with more than 2 ROIs.

+v3 Fixed issues relating to multiple sample ROIs.
+The main problems were that `mergeOverlapping` was deleteing ROIs and that the final bounding-box generation step had a tendency to merge ROIs that should not have been merged.